 Through the Anita and Antonio Gotto Lecture Series, Fifth Avenue Presbyterian Church offers compelling talks and presentations by renowned theologians and preachers, writers and scholars, across a range of faith traditions and academic disciplines.

 In 2019, New York Times columnist and best-selling author David Brooks headlined the Gotto Lecture.
 In addition to his work as a columnist and commentator, Brooks is the author of four books, including The Second Mountain: The Quest for a Moral Life (2019).
 He is also an executive director of The Aspen Institute, where he leads Weave: The Social Fabric Project.
 His lecture was entitled, “Sacred Bonds: How to Weave Americans Back Together.”
-A replay of this lecture is available here.
+Replay this lecture.

 Dr. Jonathan Haidt

 The first speaker in the series was the moral psychologist and best-selling author Dr. Jonathan Haidt.
 Dr. Haidt is the Thomas Cooley Professor of Ethical Leadership at New York University’s Stern School of Business.
 He is the author of three books—The Happiness Hypothesis (2006), The Righteous Mind: How Good People Are Divided by Politics and Religion (2012) and The Coddling of the American Mind (with Greg Lukianoff, 2018).
 His lecture—“How Three Terrible Ideas Are Setting Up a Generation for Failure, and How Ancient Wisdom Can Lead to a Brighter Future”—built on the message of these books.

 About the Anita & Antonio Gotto Lecture Series

 Inaugurated in October 2018, the Gotto Lecture Series is made possible through a generous contribution from Anita and Antonio Gotto, longtime members of the congregation.